 William Baker, 43, a Steam Engine Fitter, born Ipswich.

 Bertha Baker (nee Woolnough), 37, born Wickham Market, Suffolk.

 Harry was 13 years old, an Errand Boy.
 He was living with his parents & siblings.

 William, 53, an Engine Fitter – Ransomes Sims Jefferies.

 William, 19, an Engine Fitter – Ransomes Sims Jefferies.

 Lepronia Evelyn M. Baker, 7, born Ipswich.

-The Machine Gun Corps had 62,049 casualties, including 12,498 killed out of 170,500 officers and men earning it the nickname ’the Suicide Club’ manly as machine guns were static or fix positions becoming prime targets for the enemy.
+The Machine Gun Corps had 62,049 casualties, including 12,498 killed out of 170,500 officers and men earning it the nickname ’the Suicide Club’ mainly as machine guns were static or fixed positions becoming prime targets for the enemy.